bbernhard/signal-cli-rest-api/README.md

 * `SIGNAL_CLI_GID`: Specifies the gid of the `signal-api` group inside the docker container.
 Defaults to `1000`

+* `SWAGGER_IP`: The IP that's used in the Swagger UI for the interactive examples.
+Defaults to the container ip.

 ## Clients & Libraries